Communities

 General comments

-Charlie Brumbaugh‭ wrote almost 4 years ago
+Charlie Brumbaugh‭ wrote over 4 years ago

 Those are not stable enough for time-lapses, they wobble slightly.

-scottbb‭ wrote almost 4 years ago
+scottbb‭ wrote over 4 years ago

 @CharlieBrumbaugh Well, it all depends on the specifics of usage.
 If the legs are spread wide so the camera is low, the wobble is substantially reduced.
 If the legs are wrapped around the right branch, that can possibly eliminate the wobble, perhaps.
 It's very situational.
 The one thing that can definitely help is substantially increased mass of the tripod.
 I have a rock-solid RRS tripod that I've trusted with several thousand $ equipment.
 But it sure ain't easy to haul around... =)